-Despite needing to bury my hands to the wrist in the salad to properly mix it, somehow I was surprised when I finished, looked down at my hands, and saw an exposed field of white skin marked dead-center with a red cut.
+Despite needing to bury my hands to the wrist in the salad to properly mix it, somehow I was surprised when, once finished, I looked down at my hands and saw an exposed field of white skin marked dead-center with a red cut.

 The sight prompted a muttered “oh fuck,” followed by me actually slapping my hand over my own mouth like an idiot, followed by a wave of nausea at the thought of being discovered.
 Not, it should be noted, at the thought of someone getting it in their sandwich.

 I returned my hand to my side and I looked over both shoulders to see if anyone had noticed what just happened; I was safe so far.
-So I grabbed whatever oversized digging or spearing or serving implement I could lay my hands on and started searching through the vat; it was hopeless.
+I grabbed whatever oversized digging or spearing or serving implements I could lay my hands on and started searching through the vat.